 ALTERNATIVES TO DRUGS MADE WITH CONJUGATED EQUINE ESTROGENS

-As part of of the The Horse Fund's campaign against the manufacture and use of the Premarin family of drugs – Premarin, Prempro and Duavee – we have compiled a list of alternatives to give you some ideas of what may be safer yet effective.
-They are definitely more humane.
+As part of of the The Horse Fund's campaign against the manufacture and use of the Premarin family of drugs – Premarin, Prempro and Duavee – we have compiled a list of alternatives to drugs made with pregnant mare's urine (conjugated equine estrogens).

 We encourage you to go online to further acquaint yourself with the effectiveness and safety of these compounds.
 There is a wealth of information out there, but beware of false claims and err on the side of caution.

 And, as always, please consult with your doctor before you use these or any other alternatives for the relief of menopausal symptoms.